 2013 Community Health Needs Assessment

 To address those needs, Cottage Health annually provides more than $140 million of services for the benefit of those who need it most.
-An updated implementation strategy based on the 2016 Community Health Needs Assessment will be available in May 2017.
-View our previous implementation strategies for Santa Barbara Cottage Hospital, Goleta Valley Cottage Hospital, and Santa Ynez Valley Cottage Hospital.
+Find our most recent implementation strategy for Santa Barbara Cottage Hospital, Goleta Valley Cottage Hospital, and Santa Ynez Valley Cottage Hospital:

 The Charity Care and Community Service Programs provide financial assistance to patients who meet income-eligibility requirements.
 The Charity Care Program offers free or reduced-cost care for emergency services, while the Community Service Program provides free or reduced-cost care for non-emergent but medically necessary services.